devhub/api/guides/api-flow-for-location-focused-sites.md

 The basic flow is:

 1. Create or update a Location under a Business
-2. Create or update a Site under that Location
+2. Create or update a Site under that Business/Location

 ## Example endpoints that would be hit